RNehara/Sentinel2_ETo_PenmanMonteith_Model.py/README.md

 # PET Estimation Using Sentinel-2 and ASCE-PM Method

-This repository provides a Python script for estimating **daytime potential evapotranspiration (PET)** using the **Penman-Monteith ASCE** approach.
+This repository provides a Python script for estimating **daytime potential evapotranspiration (PET)** using the **Penman-Monteith** method with **ASCE-PM** references values.
 It uses **Sentinel-2 L2A imagery** already with atmospheric and terrain correction and incorporates NDVI and surface albedo.

 **Features**
 - Calculates **potential evapotranspiration (PET)** using the ASCE-EWRI method (Allen et al., 1998; ASCE-EWRI, 2005)